gbassaragh/MMM-TravelTimes/README.md

-# Traveltimes
+# Travel Times
-This is a highly customized module and probably not very helpful for others.
-I have in my repo primarily as a backup, but others are welcome to use it
+Inspiration was taken from the original highly customized module but changed to hopefully be more useful for others.